mimic-sussex/sema/docs/sema-intermediate-language.md

 1. Trigger input - output a value when triggered
 2. The index of the value to be output when a trigger is received (normalised to between 0 and 1)
 3. A list of values

+## Mouse

+### mouseX
+Mouse X coordinate in the sema client window, normalised to between 0 and 1

+### mouseY
+Mouse Y coordinate in the sema client window, normalised to between 0 and 1